Alan-A/GetSimple-I18N-InnovationGrid/README.md

 # GetSimple I18N InnovationGrid

 The files provided in this repository are intended to provide a starting point for developing a responsive multi-language Web-Site with the [GetSimple CMS](http://get-simple.info).
 The files require the use of several of the i18n series of multi-language plugins for GetSimple and include a new theme, InnovationGrid.
 This theme is based on the default GetSimple [Innovation theme](http://get-simple.info/extend/theme/innovation-theme/104/), using CSS3 techniques.

+## Why use GetSimple?

+There are three basic reasons that I became intereste in using GetSimple:
+* it is Open Source - so, if necessary I could update the code myself;
+* it is free - with a good selection of free themes and plugins;
+* it has an active communnity;
+* a feature-rich set of plugins is available for creating multi-language sites;
+* it uses flat-file storage instead of a database, simplifying installation and potentially speeding up response times.
+In addition, GetSimple provides editors with a very clean and easy-to-use interface.

 ## Features